-BIOL 271 (travel component) itinerary (preliminary - dependent on ferry schedule and air ticket price/availability)
+Travel component itinerary (preliminary - dependent on ferry schedule and air ticket price/availability)

 Dec.
 26 Leave from JFK Airport (you must be at the airport 3 hours before flight departure) Direct flight preferred (~14 hours) Dec.
 27 Arrive at Narita Airport (NRT) (late pm), take a train to metro Tokyo, overnight at Tokyo Central Youth Hostel (TCYH) (bunk rooms) Dec.
 28 Rest and adjust to new time zone and prepare for the ferry journey (grocery shopping, etc.), overnight at TCYH Dec.
 29 Leave Tokyo via Ogasawara Maru ferry (10 am, 25 hr journey, sleep on board) Dec.
-30 Arrive Chichi Jima (around 1 pm), van or bus to Shanti Bungalow (SB) (bunk rooms), overnight at SB n 6 Dec.
+30 Arrive Chichi Jima (around 1 pm), van or bus to Shanti Bungalow (SB) (bunk 200.00 rooms), overnight at SB Dec.
 31-Jan.
-8 Various learning activities as listed below, local transport by the village bus, on Dec.
-31-Jan.
-8 Dec.
-31-Jan.
-8 Various learning activities as listed below, local transport by the village bus, on Various learning activities as listed below, local transport by the village bus, on foot, vehicles driven by licensed nature guides, or a chartered bus.
+8 Various learning activities as listed below, local transport by the village bus, on foot, vehicles driven by licensed nature guides, or a chartered bus.
 (Exact dates will be determined after the ferry schedule is published; some flexibility will be built in as some are weather dependent.)
-(Stay at SB) Dec.
-31-Jan.
-8 Jan.
-10 Various learning activities as listed below, local transport by the village bus, on foot, vehicles driven by licensed nature guides, or a chartered bus.
-(Exact dates will be determined after the ferry schedule is published; some Various learning activities as listed below, local transport by the village bus, on foot, vehicles driven by licensed nature guides, or a chartered bus.
-(Exact dates will be determined after the ferry schedule is published; some flexibility will be built in as some are weather dependent.)
-(Stay at SB) Leave Ogasawara via Ogasawara Maru ferry (noon, 25 hr journey, sleep on board) Various learning activities as listed below, local transport by the village bus, on foot, vehicles driven by licensed nature guides, or a chartered bus.
-(Exact dates will be determined after the ferry schedule is published; some flexibility will be built in as some are weather dependent.)
-(Stay at SB) Leave Ogasawara via Ogasawara Maru ferry (noon, 25 hr journey, sleep on board) Arrive Tokyo (late afternoon), take a train and overnight at TCYH Jan.
-10 Various learning activities as listed below, local transport by the village bus, on foot, vehicles driven by licensed nature guides, or a chartered bus.
-(Exact dates will be determined after the ferry schedule is published; some flexibility will be built in as some are weather dependent.)
-(Stay at SB) Leave Ogasawara via Ogasawara Maru ferry (noon, 25 hr journey, sleep on board) Jan.
-10 Jan.
-11 Various learning activities as listed below, local transport by the village bus, on foot, vehicles driven by licensed nature guides, or a chartered bus.
-(Exact dates will be determined after the ferry schedule is published; some flexibility will be built in as some are weather dependent.)
-(Stay at SB) Leave Ogasawara via Ogasawara Maru ferry (noon, 25 hr journey, sleep on board) Arrive Tokyo (late afternoon), take a train and overnight at TCYH
+(Stay at SB) Jan.
+9 Leave Ogasawara via Ogasawara Maru ferry (noon, 25 hr journey, sleep on board) Jan.
+10 Arrive Tokyo (late afternoon), take a train and overnight at TCYH Jan.
+11 Visit TMU and cultural sites in Tokyo via train and subway, overnight at TCYH Jan.
+12 Free day in Tokyo, overnight at TCYH Jan.
+13 Take train to NRT, fly back to JFK (afternoon, ~15 hours on a direct flight) Jan.
+13 Arrive JFK